93v/dynatron/README.md

   .$<(User & VersionControlled & TableEntry)[]>();
 ```

 Now how do you update the version or add a new one.
-This is a multi step process
+This is a multi-step process
 involving reading the latest version and writing new items with transactions.

 The most complete approach would be the following: